 About Fostering for BROOD

+BROOD has successfully placed thousands of dogs over the years, however finding the right adoptive home takes time!
 We strive to match hounds and families, so our dogs will not suffer the same emotional traumas in the future.
 This is why foster parenting plays a crucial role in rescue.

 No other job in rescue is more rewarding than fostering.
-You will experience the transformation of a sad, lonely, despondent dog into a happy, healthy, loving pet.
+You will experience the transformation of a sad, lonely, confused dog into a happy, healthy, loving pet.
 You will share the joy of knowing you played a crucial role in making it all possible as they leave for their new permanent home.

 If you are interested in fostering or if you are currently fostering, there are several forms you will need:

 - To become a foster home, you will need to complete a Fostering Application.

 - Complete and sign the Fostering Agreement (PDF file requires Adobe Reader).

 - You must complete and regularly update a Foster Dog Report on your foster.

 - The Vet Reimbursement Form is to be submitted online or printed out and submitted with vet bills for foster dogs.